 Did the Dangerous Condition Cause You to Fall?

-Although it may seem obvious that to have a valid fall injury claim, the dangerous condition must have caused your fall.
+Although it may seem obvious that to have a valid fall injury claim, the dangerous condition must have caused or at least contributed to your fall.
 However, an insurance company will closely investigate whether there are other explanations for the cause of your fall.
 For example, insurance adjusters often scrutinize medical records to see if the fall victim has any health condition that could have caused them to fall.
 This is one of the many reasons to contact an experienced injury attorney if you sustained substantial injuries because of a dangerous condition on another’s property.
 For a Free Consultation, we invite you to call West Law Firm at 1-877-943-9378 (WEST).

 Did the Property Owner Know About the Dangerous Condition or Should He Have Known About It?